Value-added tax (VAT)

 The fee for the registration of a business entity is ALL 120; however, it can be reduced to ALL 0 if the registration is made online.

 Entities shall withhold personal income tax (PIT) from the gross salaries of their employees.

 Social and health contributions (SHC)

 Employers shall pay SHC to the tax authorities at a rate of 15% and 1.7%, respectively.
-The social contributions are paid between the minimum and maximum gross salary for SHC purposes, which are ALL 26,000 and ALL 114,670, respectively.
+The social contributions are paid between the minimum and maximum gross salary for SHC purposes, which are ALL 40,000 from 1 April 2023, ( from ALL 34,000) and ALL 176,416 from 1 April 2023 (from ALL 149,953), respectively.
 The health contributions are calculated on the total gross salary.